duboisp/GCWeb/index.md

 * `<GITHUB HANDLE>`: Your github id
 * `<XXXXXXXXXXXXXX>`: Your personal access token with access to public repository

-### Refresh gh-pages with the latest theme changes
+### Refresh your github pages with the latest theme changes

+You can make a commit to your site and it will get regenerated with the latest version of the jekyll theme.
+Alternatively, the following curl command will told github to regenerate your site.

 ```
 curl -u <GITHUB HANDLE>:<XXXXXXXXXXXXXX> -X POST https://api.github.com/repos/<GITHUB HANDLE>/<GITHUB REPOSITORY>/pages/builds